CSBLabNM/LAMP2A_WT_vs_Mutant_Project/README.md

 # LAMP2A_WT_vs_Mutant_Project
-# **Membrane Burial of Juxtamembrane Residues Weakens Oligomeric Interactions Leading to LAMP2A Inactivation**
+# **Mechanistic insights into how juxtamembrane residue modulation leads to LAMP2A inactivation in chaperone-mediated autophagy**
 # Overview
-This repository contains molecular dynamics (MD) simulation data for both monomeric and homotrimeric assemblies of human Lysosome-Associated Membrane Protein 2A (LAMP2A).
-The dataset includes simulations for the wild-type (WT) and an inactive mutant variant within a biologically relevant lysosomal membrane environment.
-The simulations were conducted for 1000 ns using GROMACS to investigate the structural and dynamic consequences of the mutation.
+This repository contains molecular dynamics (MD) simulation datasets for both monomeric and homotrimeric assemblies of the human Lysosome-Associated Membrane Protein 2A (LAMP2A).
+The simulations encompass wild-type (WT) systems in which histidine residues at positions 402–404 were modeled in either their neutral (0) or protonated (+1) states, yielding five distinct protonation combinations: 1000, 1100, 1010, 1001, and 1111.
+In addition, an inactive mutant variant of LAMP2A was simulated within a biologically relevant lysosomal membrane environment.
+Each system was subjected to microsecond-scale MD simulations: three replicas for the trimeric assemblies and two replicas for the monomeric systems, with trajectories extending to 1000 ns per replica.
+All simulations were performed using GROMACS, enabling detailed investigation of the structural and dynamical consequences of the protonation states and the mutation on LAMP2A stability and function.

 # **Repository Contents**